ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

         "Status": "delivered"
     }

-In the example above the ISO-8601 date time string is converted to a :py:class:`datetime.datetime` using :py:func:`dateutil.parser.parse`.
+In the example above the ISO-8601 datetime string is converted to a :py:class:`datetime.datetime` using :py:func:`dateutil.parser.parse`.

 More :ref:`example sample definitions <entity-sample-definitions>`